rism-digital/muscat-guidelines/default/en/source_031.md

 **Non-Latin scripts:** If your source has a text incipit that uses non-Latin letters or characters ( Cyrillic/Greek/Hebrew/Korean etc. alphabet, Chinese characters, etc.) enter the **Text incipit** using the original script.
 Translations or transliterations are optional and may be added in additional text incipit fields.
-Add translations not on the source in brackets.
+Add translations not on the source in square brackets.
 You may translate into any of the RISM languages.

 **Special rules for texts in Latin:** Enter Latin texts, both sacred and secular.
 The field is linked to the file ** Title/text incipits**.
 Within the file **Title/text incipits**, a term preceded by the indicator **t** means that you